 |Resources:||Curriculum Vitae [pdf]|

 Mark Cecchini is a Associate Dean of Executive Development, and School of Accounting professor and department chair of the School of Accounting at the Moore School.
-He holds a B.S. in both Finance and Accounting from Florida State University, an MBA from Rollins College and a Ph.D. from the University of Florida.
+He holds a B.S. in both finance and accounting from Florida State University, an MBA from Rollins College and a Ph.D. from the University of Florida.

 Accounting information systems, machine learning theory and applications (SVM), data management and information retrieval, IS strategy, and database/systems analysis and design/telecommunications.